-- (1) Members must drive in a manner that will not cause discomfort or danger to persons being transported. - (2) Persons being transported in the rear of police sedans or station wagons are to be seated in the rear passenger side, and another member seated beside the person in custody directly behind the driver. - (3) Unless it is impracticable in all the circumstances, members are to avoid carrying the following persons in the rear of a divisional van: - (a) females who are, or claim to be, pregnant; and/or - (b) persons who have known or alleged medical conditions that may be aggravated, or that may cause unreasonable discomfort if they are carried in the rear of a divisional van. - (4) Divisional vans are approved as a general patrol vehicle.
-The maximum permitted speed for a divisional van is: - (a) the posted speed limit; or - (b) when conveying persons in custody, the lesser of: - i.
+(1) Members must drive in a manner that will not cause discomfort or danger to persons being transported.

+- (2) Persons being transported in the rear of police sedans or station wagons are to be seated in the rear passenger side, and another member seated beside the person in custody directly behind the driver. - (3) Unless it is impracticable in all the circumstances, members are to avoid carrying the following persons in the rear of a divisional van: - (a) females who are, or claim to be, pregnant; and/or - (b) persons who have known or alleged medical conditions that may be aggravated, or that may cause unreasonable discomfort if they are carried in the rear of a divisional van. - (4) Divisional vans are approved as a general patrol vehicle.
+As per the Tasmania Police Low Risk Driving principles, extra care and consideration should be given when conducting an urgent duty drive in a divisional van.
+However, when conveying persons in custody, the divisional van should be driven to the lesser of: - i.
 80 kilometres per hour; or - ii. the posted speed limit. - (5) Persons suffering from mental health issues are to be transported in accordance with the relevant Memorandum of Understanding.